maehw/ms-teams-hand-detector/README.md

 Take a screenshot of the raised hand symbol that is shown in Microsoft Teams in the participants list on the right hand side.
 Then cut it (about 32 x 32 pixels) and place it in the same folder as the Python script.
 Replace the dummy image file `the-hand.png` (or specify a different name).
 It is not part of this repository due to copyright uncertainties.
 Also it may be subject to change in future releases of Microsoft Teams.

-You also need Python 3 and some more Python modules (when you do not use the pre-built standalone executable):
+You also need Python 3 and some more Python modules (when you do not use the pre-built standalone executables):

 Some Python modules are required for taking screenshots and using computer vision to detect the hand (see the `import` statements at the top of the Python script):